 Cutting the base with the zoas still attached is best since it leaves you with a hard bottom to glue where you like. stresses the coral less.

-If the polyps must be scraped off their Add 10 drops of Lugol's iodine solution per base, be very careful not to cut into the polyp body.
-When you use a sharp, clean blade, it Once you're done with the scalpel, bone cutters can be used on the hard plug or rock.
+Cut with the blade along the mark and When you use a sharp, clean blade, it Once you're done with the scalpel, bone cutters can be used on the hard plug or rock.